susshma/rescue_nepal/README.md

 <strong>ionic build ios</strong><br/>
 <strong>ionic emulate ios</strong><br/>
-<strong>Substitute ios for android to build for Android instead.
+Substitute ios for android to build for Android instead.

 View it in your browser